nicktodd/spring-course/docs/springdata-jpa.md

 	<dependency>
 		<groupId>org.hibernate</groupId>
 		<artifactId>hibernate-entitymanager</artifactId>
-		<version>5.0.7.Final</version>
+		<version>5.5.5.Final</version>
 	</dependency>
 </dependencies>
 ```

-6. Now finally, add the build entry to force Maven to treat your project as Java 8.
+6. Now finally, ensure that you have a build entry to force Maven to treat your project as Java 11.

 ```
 <build>